-- The first time you connect the camera to your computer with the USB cable, an error message may appear on your computer.
-If this happens, disconnect and then reconnect the USB cable. - 3.
-Windows 8.1, Windows 8 users: Click "Desktop" and then "Explorer".
-Windows 7, Windows Vista users: Click "Start" and then "Computer". - 4.
-Double-click "Removable Disk". - · Your computer recognizes the memory card loaded in the camera (or built-in memory if there is no card) as a removable disk. - 5.
-Right-click the "DCIM" folder. - 6.
-On the shortcut menu that appears, click "Copy". - 7.
-Windows 8.1, Windows 8 users: Click "Documents".
-Windows 7, Windows Vista users: Click "Start" and then "Documents". - If you already have a "DCIM" folder in "Documents", the next step will overwrite it.
-If you want to keep the existing "DCIM" folder, you need to change its name or move it to a different location before performing the next step. - 8.
-Windows 8.1, Windows 8 users: On the "Documents" menus, click "Home" and then "Paste".
+- 5. Turn on the camera. - The first time you connect the camera to your computer with the USB cable, an error message may appear on your computer.
+If this happens, disconnect and then reconnect the USB cable. - 6.
+Windows 8 users: Click "Desktop" and then "Explorer".
+Windows 7, Windows Vista users: Click "Start" and then "Computer".
+Windows XP users: Click "Start" and then "My Computer". - 7.
+Double-click "Removable Disk". - Your computer recognizes the memory card loaded in the camera (or built-in memory if there is no card) as a removable disk. - 8.
+Right-click the "DCIM" folder. - 9.
+On the shortcut menu that appears, click "Copy". - 10.
+Windows 8 users: Click "Documents".
+Windows 7, Windows Vista users: Click "Start" and then "Documents".
+Windows XP users: Click "Start" and then "My Documents". - If you already have a "DCIM" folder in "Documents" (Windows 8, Windows 7, Windows Vista) or "My Documents" (Windows XP), the next step will overwrite it.
+If you want to keep the existing "DCIM" folder, you need to change its name or move it to a different location before performing the next step.

+11. Windows 8 users: On the "Documents" menus, click "Home" and then "Paste".